codebyMai/mai-silva-art-portfolio/README.md

 ## Solved Bugs

-After asking friends to test the Mai Silva Art portfolio following bugs were identified and fixed:
+Following bugs were identified and fixed:

 1. There was too much empty space under the hero image on mobile devices.
    * Changed hero image for mobile devices for a rectangular one.